Back to Podcast Guides

 Key takeaways

-• Inner work can become another achievement strategy if the focus shifts from contact to performance.
+• Inner work can become another achievement strategy when the focus shifts from contact to performance.

-• Joe frames joy as more available when the whole emotional family is welcome — not just the pleasant parts.
+• Joy becomes more available when the whole emotional family is welcome, including the unpleasant members.

-• Trying to force safety can create pressure; a deeper safety often begins with not abandoning yourself in uncertainty.
+• Trying to force safety often creates pressure; deeper safety begins with not abandoning yourself in uncertainty.

-• Enjoyment can be practised in tiny increments, especially during ordinary work, without manufacturing positivity.
+• Enjoyment can be practised in tiny increments during ordinary work, without manufacturing positivity.

-• Overthinking may be protecting an unfelt emotion; good reasoning often works better when the body is included.
+• Overthinking often protects an unfelt emotion; reasoning works better when the body is included.

-• Comparison can reveal the emotion you are avoiding in relationship.
+• Comparison can reveal the exact emotion you are avoiding in relationship.

 • Teachers and leaders need practices that puncture superiority, dependency, and disowned power.

-• Relational work can accelerate transformation, but the container matters.
+• Relational work accelerates transformation, but the container matters.

 Free assessment